Maradona undergoes gastric bypass, recovering well - doctors

 Suffering shortages of medicines and surgical equipment, Venezuela may seem an odd choice for the operation.
 However, Maradona has long been close to the country's socialist government.

-Soon after the arrest of high-ranking FIFA officials earlier this year, Venezuelan President Nicolas Maduro suggested Maradona would be a good fit for the next president of the embattled football organisation.
+Soon after the arrest of high-ranking FIFA officials earlier this year, Venezuelan President Nicolas Maduro suggested Maradona would be a good fit for the next president of the embattled soccer organization.

 Maradona captained Argentina in their 1986 World Cup win though less than a decade later, he was excluded from the U.S. World Cup finals for doping.